shearichard/django-react-todo-demo/README_DJANGO.md

 ```

 NOTE: There is an alternative library which covers similar ground, [drf-problems](https://github.com/shivanshs9/drf-problems/), but when last tested, August 2024, didn't work as expected.

+## AllAuth
+The [allauth](https://docs.allauth.org/en/latest/index.html) package is used to provide authentication, registration and account management, as well as 3rd party (social) account authentication.

+### django-allauth
+There is documentation [here](https://docs.allauth.org/en/latest/headless/installation.html) about how to use the API exposed by allauth for mobile/SPA applications.

+The schema of that interface is seen here [django-allauth](https://allauth.org/docs/draft-api/).
+The same material can be viewed locally, and how to do that [is described here](./backend/doco/django-allauth-openapi-spec/README.md).

+This example project provided by allauth covers similar ground as this project and may be useful for reference https://github.com/pennersr/django-allauth/tree/main/examples/react-spa, note in particular the use of the HEADLESS_ONLY setting to suppress the allauth views in situations where they are not needed.